Finding a Top Financial Advisor Firm in Garden City, New York

 Flynn Zito Capital Management Background

-Flynn Zito Capital Management was founded in 2010, and it’s currently owned by co-founders Douglas Flynn and Richard Zito.
-The firm employs four advisors, three of whom are certified financial planners (CFPs) and one of whom is a chartered financial consultant (ChFC).
+Founded in 2010, Flynn Zito Capital Management is owned by co-founders Douglas Flynn and Richard Zito.
+The firm employs a handful of advisors, of whom there are certified financial planners (CFPs), chartered financial consultants (ChFCs), chartered mutual fund counselors (CMFCs) and financial paraplanner qualified professionals (FPQPs).

 Flynn Zito Capital Management primarily uses individual stocks, bonds, exchange-traded funds (ETFs), options, mutual funds and other alternative investments as necessary.
-Any strategy the firm comes to will be based on the individual client’s income needs, investing goals and risk tolerance, among other factors.
+Any strategy the firm uses will be based on the individual client’s income needs, investing goals and risk tolerance, among other factors.

-La Ferla Group, LLC has been providing investment advice in Garden City since 2015.
-The four-advisor firm works with individuals, high-net-worth individuals, pension plans, charitable organizations and businesses.
+La Ferla Group has been providing investment advice in Garden City since 2015.
+The multi-advisor firm works with non-high-net-worth individuals, high-net-worth individuals, charitable organizations and businesses.

-La Ferla Group is fee-based, meaning certain advisors are licensed to sell insurance products, and may receive commissions for doing so.
-While this creates the potential for a conflict of interest, the firm is bound by fiduciary duty to always act in the best interests of its clients.
+La Ferla Group is fee-based, meaning that some advisors are insurance agents and brokers who receive transaction-based compensation.
+This creates the potential for a conflict of interest, though the firm is bound by its fiduciary duty to always act in the best interests of its clients.

 La Ferla Group Background

 La Ferla Group was founded in 2015.
 Three managing principals own the firm: Joseph A. La Ferla, Jr., John G. Macri and Thomas D. Cordovano.
-The firm’s four advisors include three certified financial planners (CFPs) and one certified investment management analyst (CIMA).
+The firm’s advisors include certified financial planners (CFPs) and chartered financial analysts (CFAs).

 La Ferla Group Investment Philosophy